mmbdtp/mmbdtp.github.io/seq-data/using-gzip.md

 **What happens to the file extension after compressing with `gzip`?**

+**How can you view the contents of these files?**

+**What is the difference between `|` and `>`?**

 **Can you combine the steps in exercise 1 and 2, to create and compress a file in one step?**

-**What is the difference between `|` and `>`?**

 This is difficult.
 Hint, use piping.